Bart McQueen: Storylines

-Bart returns to the village for the funeral of Celine McQueen (Sarah George), his cousin.
+Bart returns to the village for the funeral of his cousin Celine McQueen (Sarah George).
 When Celine's sister Cleo McQueen (Nadine Rose Mulkerrin) discovers him with heroin, she orders him to leave.
 Warren Fox (Jamie Lomas) barges into Bart's squat to find information about the overdose of his sister, Katy Fox (Hannah Tointon), but leaves.
 When Warren returns, he finds Cleo having an overdose and rushes her to hospital.
-After Warren pressures him for answers, Joel (now played by Rory Douglas-Speed) tells Warren that Bart supplied the drugs that killed Katy.
+After Warren pressures him for answers, Joel (now Rory Douglas-Speed) tells Warren that Bart supplied the drugs that killed Katy.
 Joel warns Bart that Warren is searching for him but Bart threatens to reveal Joel killed Katy so Joel pays Bart to leave the village.

 Bart returns and threatens Joel, who offers him support for his drug addiction.
 As he is leaving, Myra spots him and asks him to stay for her daughter's christening.
 At the christening reception, Bart steals money from the cards and persuades Cleo to take drugs with him again.
 However, instead, Cleo reveals that Bart is addicted to drugs and stole money so Myra alerts the police as Bart runs away.
 When the police find Bart, he tries to run but after spotting Warren, he chooses to be arrested.
 Warren asks his lawyer, James Nightingale (Gregory Finnegan), to secure Bart's freedom and James persuades Myra to retract her allegation so Warren can confront Bart.
 However, Bart decides to flee the village until Myra asks him to stay with her.
 Bart decides to be honest with Warren and post him a letter detailing the events of Katy's death, but Warren opens the door as he is about to post the letter and pulls him inside his flat.
 Warren later confesses to Sienna Blake (Anna Passey) that he has murdered Bart and Sienna agrees to hide his body.
 Warren has left Bart's corpse in the empty flat in the building and he and Sienna go to retrieve it.
 However, the new occupants Sally St. Claire (Annie Wallace) and Neeta Kaur (Amrit Maghera) try to get in so Warren's hides the body in the attic.
-To get rid of the body Warren pulls the fire alarm and puts the body in his van wrapped in a rug but Joel later takes the van to the funeral of Amy Barnes (Ashley Slanina-Davies) because he has equipment in the van to set up the church but Warren gets there before he can discover Bart's body and when the van won't start he dumps the body in Amy's grave and the coffin containing Amy's body is buried on top and Joel later discovers and is overwhelmed in guilt for his part in Bart's death.
+To get rid of the body Warren pulls the fire alarm and puts the body in his van wrapped in a rug but Joel later takes the van to the funeral of Amy Barnes (Ashley Slanina-Davies) because he has equipment in the van to set up the church but Warren gets there before he can discover Bart's body and when the van does not start, he dumps the body in Amy's grave and the coffin containing Amy's body is buried on top.
+Joel later discovers that Warren killed Bart and is overwhelmed with guilt for his part in his death.